CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-profile-interests.md

 It is also possible to add an array along with activation values as the message body.
 This activation value can then be used to determine whether the interest 'counts' or not in other applications.
 Both methods will overwrite the current profile interests.

 If you wish to keep the existing interests, please see the documentation on [adding interests to a profile](rest-post-profile-interests).

 ## PHP example

 The following PHP script demonstrates how to call the API method.
-In the API call the interests of a profile with ID 1 are edited to activate "tennis" and "hockey" and to deactivate "football" (second method).
+In the API call the interests of the first profile are edited to activate "tennis" and "hockey" and to deactivate "football" (second method).
 This overwrites previous interests.
-Then we activate the interest "football" for profile with ID 1235, overwriting the current interests for this profile (first method).
+Then we activate the interest "football" for the other profile, overwriting the current interests for this profile (first method).

 ```php